New Year's Day is the first day of a new year.

 In most countries, a year ends at midnight on 31st December and a new year begins on 1st January, but in some countries the day when a new year begins is decided by the full moon so it is a different day each year.

-Chinese New Year is celebrated in January or February most years.
+The lunar new year, generally called Chinese New Year, is celebrated in January or February most years.
 It is called the Lantern Festival.
 Red lanterns are lit for the festival, which lasts for 15 days.
 The most important times are New Year’s Day and the night before, which is New Year's Eve.
 There are different things to do on each of the days, such as cleaning the house, thanking the gods for a good year and praying for a good one next year, saying prayers for family members who have died.
 The 10th, 11th and 12th days are for feasting with friends and family, so on the 13th day very simple food is eaten.
 On New Year's Eve, there are parties and feasting.
 Next morning, people give each other red envelopes with money inside.

 In Vietnam, New Year is called Tet, and it is often on the same day as Chinese New Year.
+It is the biggest celebration of the year.
 All the houses are cleaned and decorated with special ornaments, and all bills are paid.
 Every day prayers are said.
 The first person to come into your house in the new year brings good luck.

 On the first day of Tet people visit close friends, teachers and parents.
 On the second day they visit other relatives and friends who are not so close.
 On the third day they visit the family of their teacher and more distant relatives.